 - Calcium: Breastfed and formula-fed babies, as well as toddlers who consume milk and dairy foods, usually get plenty of additional calcium from foods including yogurt and cheese.
 For vegan toddlers, calcium-fortified foods and beverages or supplements may be necessary.
 See a registered dietitian nutritionist for advice.

 - Iron: The iron content of breast milk is low, even if moms are eating well.
 Full-term infants are born with enough iron for 4 to 6 months.
 After this age, breastfed infants need an outside source, so ask your pediatrician about supplemental iron until solid foods are introduced.
-Other sources of iron include iron-fortified cereals and formulas, as well as mashed tofu and well-cooked pureed beans.
+Then include sources of iron as a first food, such as iron-fortified infant cereals, mashed tofu and well-cooked pureed beans.

 - Protein: Babies need plenty of protein for rapid growth during the first year.
 Both breast milk and infant formula supply protein.
-When solid foods are introduced, plant-based sources of protein include well-cooked pureed beans and mashed tofu.
+When solid foods are introduced, plant-based sources of protein include well-cooked pureed beans and mashed tofu or smooth nut butter spread thinly on a piece of bread (not by the spoonful).
 After 12 months of age, fortified full-fat soy milk is another option.
-Lacto-ovo toddlers can get protein from yogurt, cottage cheese and eggs.
+Lacto-ovo toddlers can additionally get protein from yogurt, cottage cheese and eggs.

-- Dietary Fiber: Lots of fiber can fill up toddlers quickly.
+- Dietary Fiber: Although foods with dietary fiber are beneficial, lots of fiber can fill up toddlers quickly.
 Provide frequent meals and snacks.
 Use some refined grains, such as fortified cereals, breads and pasta, or peel the skin on fruits and serve cooked instead of raw vegetables more often.